Icinga/icinga2/doc/3-monitoring-basics.md

 #### <a id="command-passing-parameters"></a> Passing Check Command Parameters from Host or Service

-Unline Icinga 1.x check command parameters are defined as custom attributes which can be accessed as runtime macros by the executed check command.
+Unlike Icinga 1.x check command parameters are defined as custom attributes which can be accessed as runtime macros by the executed check command.

 Define the default check command custom attribute `disk_wfree` and `disk_cfree`